ArturSkowronski/jdk-performance-benchmarks-iceberg/README.md

 - Network access to download Docker images and Maven dependencies.

 ## Usage
-Run `scripts/run_petclinic.sh` and pass the desired JDK version (8, 11 or 23).
 Run `scripts/run_petclinic.sh` and pass the desired JDK version (8, 11, 23 or `graalvm`).
-By default the application is exposed on port `8080`.
-A second optional argument enables extra features: `appcds` turns on Application Class-Data Sharing and `crac` starts the application using a CRaC-enabled JDK.
-By default the application is exposed on port `8080`.
-You can override the port by setting the environment variable `HOST_PORT`.
-You can override the port with `HOST_PORT`.
-When running in the background the container will be named `petclinic` by default which can be changed with `CONTAINER_NAME`.
+An optional second argument enables extra features: `appcds` turns on Application Class-Data Sharing and `crac` starts the application using a CRaC-enabled JDK.
+The application exposes port `8080` by default which can be changed with the `HOST_PORT` environment variable.
+When running in the background the container name defaults to `petclinic` but can be overridden using `CONTAINER_NAME`.

 When `graalvm` is selected the application is first compiled to a native image using GraalVM's `native-image` tool before running.

+### Docker images

+`run_petclinic.sh` uses the following Docker images by default:

+- `eclipse-temurin:8-jdk`
+- `eclipse-temurin:11-jdk`
+- `eclipse-temurin:23-jdk`
+- `ghcr.io/graalvm/jdk:23`
+- `ghcr.io/crac/openjdk17:latest` (for CRaC mode)

 ```bash
 # Start PetClinic with JDK 11 (default)